-Obukan Kendo Club is non-profit organization is port of Pacific Northwest Kendo Federation, which is a member of the All United States Kendo Federation
+Obukan Kendo Club is non-profit organization part of the Pacific Northwest Kendo Federation (PNKF), which is a member of the All United States Kendo Federation.

-If you are interested in joining Obukan Kendo Club, first-timers should see our beginners class page and those with experience should see our joining Obukan page.
+If you are interested in joining Obukan Kendo Club, first-timers should see our beginners class page and those with experience should refer to our joining Obukan page.

 The Obukan Kendo Club is an outgrowth of the Obukan Judo Dojo which began with demonstration of Kito-ryu Jujutsu given by Bunzaemon Nii and an unknown opponent at the Lewis & Clark Exhibition of 1905.
 When the Portland Judo Club was formed in 1926, Nii sensei was chosen as the first instructor.

 Following the 1932 Olympics in Los Angeles, Dr. Jigoro Kano, judo’s founder, visited Oregon while touring the United States and insisted that the Portland club call itself “Obukan” (央武館).
 The “O” (央) refers to Oregon; Oregon was called “O-shu” or O-state by Japanese immigrants.
 The “Bu” (武) means martial training.
 And the “Kan” (館) means building or training hall.
 A separate kendo club was formed in Gresham during this period of time.
 The “G T Dojo” for Gresham-Troutdale, was organized by Sueo (Buddy) Ikata with Odate sensei, a 2 dan from Japan, as head instructor.